More Gluten-Free Baking Tips

 #2 Try a packaged gluten-free flour combination

 These are of good use if you don’t want to buy multiple flours and combine them yourself.

 Yet, they do come with downfalls: they’re typically quite expensive, and they usually have xanthan gum added, which can wreak havoc on your intestines.
 (See my previous post for more information on xanthan gum)

 #3 Do not over mix your gluten-free flour dough

-Many gluten-free flour mixes start to thicken up once mixed with all the ingredients in the recipe, which can make the final product unappealing.
-For example, pancake mixture thickens up rather quickly as it sits on the counter.
-Some flours, like white rice flour need the time to sit to get rid of the sandy texture.
-A mixture with tapioca flour can get gummy when sitting too long before use.
-Sturdier flours like millet or teff can be used right away, so should be used sooner than later to get best results.
+Many gluten-free flour mixes start to thicken once mixed with all the ingredients in the recipe, which can sometimes make the final product unappealing or gummy, especially if using tapioca flour.
+Grainy flours like white rice flour need the time to sit to get rid of the sandy texture.
+Overall, letting your batter sit, especially cupcakes and cakes, for 5-30 minutes before baking will often yield better results.

 In the case with cookie dough, mix your batter and bake right away (unless using white rice flour).
-Often, roll out cookie dough works better well chilled in the fridge.
-Typically, you’ll need the dough to come to room temperature again before use for best results.
+Often, roll out cookie dough works better after being chilled in the fridge.

 #5 Pay Attention to your baking times and temperatures